 What Is Radiation Therapy for Malignant Mesothelioma?

-Radiation for mesothelioma is treatment using ionizing radiation, which consists of high-energy X-rays or particles, to damage the DNA of cancerous cells and kill them.
+Radiation for mesothelioma is a treatment using ionizing radiation.
+It consists of high-energy X-rays or particles.
+The goal is to damage the DNA of cancerous cells and kill them.
 This treatment can extend survival and relieve pain for people with mesothelioma.
 The therapy results in tumor shrinkage and helps prevent cancer recurrence and spread.

 Radiation therapy for mesothelioma uses energy beams that go into the patient’s body at the site of the cancer, helping to disrupt the cellular regeneration of the cancer, preventing it from growing and spreading.

-At high doses radiation therapy damages cancer cells’ DNA, killing them or slowing their growth.
+At high doses, radiation therapy damages cancer cells’ DNA.
+It kills them or slows their growth.
 This gradually affects their ability to multiply and survive.
 Cancer cells with DNA damaged beyond repair stop dividing or die.
 When the damaged cells die, the body breaks them down and removes them.

-Radiation treatments for mesothelioma include external and internal therapies, each with a variety of specific types.
+Radiation treatments for mesothelioma include external and internal therapies.
+Each has a variety of specific types.
 External beam radiation is the most common type of radiation therapy for mesothelioma.
 It involves aiming high-energy rays directly at malignant tumors.
-This noninvasive procedure is effective in targeting and shrinking tumors and is often used for pleural mesothelioma.
+This noninvasive procedure effectively targets and shrinks tumors.
+It is often used for pleural mesothelioma.

-Another type of radiation for mesothelioma is internal radiation, which involves placing radioactive material into or near the tumor.
-This treatment is less commonly used than external beam radiation.
+Another type of radiation for mesothelioma is internal radiation.
+It involves placing radioactive material into or near the tumor.
+Patients receive this treatment less often than external beam radiation.

 External Beam Radiation